Absulit/points/README.md

 ## Video - addTextureVideo

-You can load and play a video in the same fashion as a texture
+You can load and play a video in the same fashion as a texture.
+The video is updated with a new value every frame.

 ```js
 // main.js